Gautami: BJP (1997–2023)

+AIADMK (2024–present)

+On 14 February 2024, She joined the All India Anna Dravida Munnetra Kazhagam in the presence of its general secretary Edappadi K. Palaniswami.
+On 21 October 2024, She was appointed as the Deputy Propaganda Secretary of the AIADMK.

 Charity work

 Gautami founded Life Again Foundation (LAF) to help cancer patients.
 Life Again Foundation has conducted more than 360 motivational camps for cancer patients, cancer awareness campaigns, and food drives.
 It also conducts Yoga and Alternative Therapy programs.
 It also periodically conducts health camps to conduct tests that screen for cancer and overall health.
 LAF also runs 2 Mobile hospitals.
 It also sponsors under-privileged students for higher education.
 It runs Supplementary Education Centres and Vocational Training Centres.